Go Full Galactica

 Of course, incorrigible cynic that I am, I have to point out that the report showing that most law firms aren’t properly protecting their data comes from a company that wants to sell you its data-protection services.
 You can’t even get a copy of the report without providing your name, title, firm and email address (or click on the link I just gave you).

-Could a sales pitch be your next step to cyber security?
+Could a sales pitch be your next step to cybersecurity?

 The report, if you haven’t looked at it, begins with this curious photo: